Linear Arboreal Categories: Introduction

-Abramsky and Reggio \cite{abramsky2021Arboreal} crystallised the intuition that the coalgebras for each of these game comonads are `tree-shaped' covers of some structures.
+In recent work by Montacute and Shah \cite{montacute2021}, a `linear' variant of the pebbling comonad~$\Pk$---the pebble-relation comonad~$\PRk$---was introduced.
+Coalgebras over~$\PRk$ correspond to path decompositions of width~$< k$ and hence provide a new definition for pathwidth.
+Interestingly, the logic captured by~$\PRk$ corresponds to the restricted conjunction fragment of the~$k$-variable logic captured by~$\Pk$.
+Dalmau~\cite{dalmau} showed that definability of constraint satisfaction problems in this logic corresponds to definability in linear Datalog and restricted Krom SNP.
+Abramsky and Reggio~\cite{abramsky2021Arboreal} crystallised the intuition that the coalgebras of such \emph{game comonads} are `tree-shaped' covers of some structures.
 That is, they defined the notion of an \emph{arboreal category} and showed that each game comonad discovered so far arises from an arboreal cover, i.e.\ an adjunction between a category of extensional objects and an arboreal category.
 Moreover, a key part of how game comonads capture equivalence in their associated logic is by utilising the notion of open map bisimulation, adapted from \cite{joyal1996}, which arises naturally from the arboreal structure of their category of coalgebras.
 In the case of modal logic, logical equivalence is ordinary bisimulation and is recovered as open map bisimulations in the category of coalgebras for the modal comonad \cite{abramsky2021Relating}.
-Bisimulation is at the top of the linear time spectrum introduced in the work of van Glabbeek \cite{vanglabbeek1,vanglabbeek2} on transitions systems, which gives an account of the behavioural relations\footnote{These relations are often called behavioural preorders and behavioural equivalences in the literature.} between trace inclusion and bisimulation.
-Behavioural relations in the van Glabbeek spectrum have been generalised using category theory.
-In particular, there are two identifiable styles of categorification of behavioural equivalences; first in the work on graded monads (e.g.\ \cite{preorders}), and the second in the work involving fibrations (e.g.\ \cite{forfree}).
+Bisimulation is at the top of the linear-time branching-time spectrum~\cite{vanglabbeek1,vanglabbeek2} on transitions systems, which gives an account of the behavioural relations between trace inclusion and bisimulation.